 POLCAST2010 conducted 11 seeding flights (26.2 hours) between 23 June and 20 July 2010.
-Cloud and aerosol measurements are made using the seeding aircraft and Citation Research Aircraft (Figure 2).
-During POLCAST2010, the UND Citation Research Aircraft flew six flights (7.6 hours) to measure cloud properties of seeding targets.
-POLCAST2010 used the same randomized seeding method as POLCAST2008 and found thirteen hygroscopic seeding targets.
-The Citation Research Aircraft carryied a set of meteorological and cloud physics instruments including the Droplet Measurement Systems (DMT) Cloud Droplet Probe (CDP) to measure cloud droplets between 3 and 50 μ m.
+The seeding aircraft made cloud base measurements and the Citation Research Aircraft made cloud microphysical measurements (Figure 2).
+The addition of the Citation Research Aircraft allows measurements of the onset of coalescence while still allowing the seeding aircraft to focus on obtaining cloud targets.
+Keeping the seeding aircraft at cloud base maximizes the number of cases for the randomized seeding experiment, which is a POLCAST priority.
+The UND Citation Research Aircraft flew six flights (7.6 hours) to measure cloud properties of seeding targets.
+POLCAST2010 used the same randomized seeding method as POLCAST2008 and found The Citation Research Aircraft carried a set of thirteen hygroscopic seeding targets. meteorological and cloud physics instruments including the Droplet Measurement Systems (DMT) Cloud Droplet Probe (CDP) to measure cloud droplets between 3 and 50 μm.
 Additionally, the Citation Research Aircraft carried a Sulfur Hexafluoride (SF6) analyzer to detect SF6 released concurrent with the burning of hygroscopic flares on the seeding aircraft.
 The Citation Research Aircraft did not detect any seeding plume; unfortunately, numerous problems resulted in the SF6 analyzer only working at the end of POLCAST2010 when weather did not support flight operations.